Acapace/Portfolio/README.md

 When on the Project page, there are 4 buttons.
 When bringing your mouse over theses buttons you will again notice the color change and another color change when clicking the button to active.
 When clicking the buttons, a script will show up and upon clicking again the script will disappear.
 As I do not have projects to show at the moment i will have a script in place.

+Clicking the Home link will take you back to the home page.

 /////////
 Aside of my three JQuery interactrion used (button, mouseover/mouseout and a modal popup) I would of like to have had more time to add a carousel or play with the scroll interaction.
 Along with messing around with CSS more.